 How are Gartley’s butterflies built?

-“Gartley butterfly” formation is similar to correction of Elliott waves (ABC).
-It is built by broken lines of ZigZag indicator based on Fibonacci level corrections.
+“Gartley butterfly” formation is similar to the correction of Elliott waves (ABC).
+It is built by broken lines of the ZigZag indicator based on Fibonacci level corrections.
 However, there are still some differences between them:

-- Fibonacci tool is stretched along the whole XA wave, so that B point is located at Fibo 61.8 level, while D point – at 78.6 level.
+- Fibonacci tool is stretched along the whole XA wave so that B point is located at Fibo 61.8 level, while D point – at 78.6 level.

-- SIn such a way we get technical analysis figure which looks very similar to butterfly wings.
+- SIn such a way we get a technical analysis figure which looks very similar to butterfly wings.

-In technical analysis, “Butterfly” pattern has another one advantage.
+In technical analysis, the “Butterfly” pattern has another one advantage.
 It’s formed on the utmost pullback point.
 This allows a Forex trader to take appropriate steps in advance within the further market reversal.
 In other words, the trader can enter the market at the best price.